ndiego/icon-block/readme.txt

 The Icon Block plugin registers a single, easy-to-use block that allows you to add custom SVG icons and graphics to the WordPress block editor (Gutenberg).

-The plugin also includes the complete WordPress icon library with 290+ SVG icons to choose from.
+The plugin also includes the complete WordPress icon library with 290+ SVG icons.

 === Key Features ===